robdbirch/snoopit/README.md

 Typical use is via the command line with a JSON specification file.

         Usage: snooper [options]
-            -s, --snoopers snoopies.json     File contains one or more regular expressions to locate a line of interest in a file
+            -s, --snoopers snoopers.json     File contains one or more regular expressions to locate a line of interest in a file
-            -S, --snooper snooper_name       Only use the named snoooper.
+            -S, --snooper snooper_name       Only use the named snooper.
 This option can be used more than once to use several snoopers.
             -t, --template                   Generate a template snoopies.json file to stdout -T, --tracking                   Enable log file tracking using file ./snoopit_db.json -f, --tracking-file file_name    Specify a different tracking file name and location instead of the default ./snoopit_db.json